vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 The server MAY send a SET_DICTIONARY frame on any client initiated stream in the open or half-closed (remote) states, prior to sending any DATA on that stream.

-After the server sent a SET_DICTIONARY stream with a given ID, it MUST not use the dictionary for compression, until it sent sufficient data for the dictionary to become usable by the client.
-Sufficient data is computed a the size of the data after decompression.
+After the server sends a SET_DICTIONARY stream with a given ID, it MUST not use the dictionary for compression, until it sent sufficient data for the dictionary to become usable by the client.
+Sufficient data is computed as the size of the data after decompression.

 After sufficient data was sent, the server MAY use the associated dictionary on